circularsquare/circularsquare.github.io/pages/thoughts/fairness.md

 - in reality, some people live in better conditions than others
 - so to enforce justice you should hurt people with nice lives and help people with not nice lives

-sorta like robin hood but for happiness instead of money. and so i would go about my life being hostile toward anyone i thought was happy.
+sorta like robin hood but for happiness instead of money. and so i would go about my life being hostile toward anyone i thought was happy, like [russula](/friends/russula) or [plum](/friends/plum).